 What is the process for completing my degree?

-- The Dissertation Tentative Approval Page and a draft copy of your thesis must be submitted electronically at least 14 days prior to the date of your oral/public defense (the final examination)
+- The Dissertation Tentative Approval Page and a draft copy of your thesis must be submitted electronically to The Graduate School at Storrs at least 14 days prior to the date of your oral/public defense (the final examination).
+Follow the directions on the form and copy the UConn Health Registrar’s Office (email@example.com)

 - The oral/public defense must be listed on the UConn Events Calendar at least 14 days prior to the defense.
 You should also contact Stephanie Rauch in The Graduate Office-UConn Health with the details on your defense (date, time, location, title, etc)

-- After the oral/public defense, the Report on the Final Examination should be completed
+- After the oral/public defense, complete the Report on the Final Examination

 Once I pass the oral/public defense, can I make changes to my written dissertation?

 - Yes.
-Individuals on a visa must submit their final dissertations within 3 weeks following successful completion of the Final Examination
+Individuals on a visa should submit their final dissertations within 3 weeks following successful completion of the Final Examination

 - Domestic students do not have a time limit, but should submit their final dissertations in a timely manner.